qzl164/lightseq/examples/training/fairseq/README.md

 # LightSeq for Fairseq
-This repo contains examples for how to train a nearly lossless int4 Fully quantized transformer in [Fairseq](https://github.com/pytorch/fairseq).
+This repo contains examples for how to train a nearly lossless int4 fully quantized transformer in [Fairseq](https://github.com/pytorch/fairseq).

 First you should install these requirements.
 ```shell